local-first-cooperation/website/index.md

 This document should be read by anyone who creates IT applications through which humans and/or machines interact.
 Even if you don’t agree with the goals, the below principles explain why not adhering to them creates software that is less robust and less useful than it could be.

+## What you can do

+This document is still in its infancy and needs to grow up.
+It would be most helpful if you could head over to [github](https://github.com/edge-native/website/) and suggest improvements or note shortcomings.
+We appreciate all inputs!

 # Swarm Computing Principles

+The following principles give rise to IT systems that stay maximally useful to their local end-users under all conditions:

 - [communicate locally](principles/communicate-locally.html)
 - [design for autonomy and collaboration](principles/autonomy-and-collaboration.html)